gramaziokohler/radii_docs/docs/_build/html/_sources/tutorial/grashopper/documentation_rst/05_publish_section.rst

   Name        Description                             Type
   ==========  ======================================  ==============
-  Connection  Link with the Connect component         Connection Section     Select A plane that will cut the model   Plane/surfaces Index       Select a plane from a list              Number
+  Connection  Link with the Connect component         Connection Section     Select a plane to cut the model         Plane/surfaces Index       Select a plane from a list              Number
   ==========  ======================================  ==============

 .. tip::

    - Rhino clipping planes are automatically imported and have to be selected in the menu below ``-Activate clipping planes-``
-   - If you hav connected one or multiple surfaces with the input: ``Section Plane``, you have to connect a number slider with ``index`` to select them.
+   - If you have connected one or multiple surfaces with the input: ``Section Plane``, you have to connect a number slider with ``index`` to be able to select them and turn them on or off.

 Output
 ------------